jacobmoe/comfy-carousel/README.md

 ## Usage

+You'll notice that carousels have `dimensions` field.
+You can force-resize uploaded images via ImageMagic values.
+For example: `300x200#` will resize any image to be 300px wide and 200px in height.
+Also it will crop image if necessary.

 There's nothing on the front-end really.
 You have access to `Carousel::Carousel` objects that in turn can be used to access their slides.
 Like so:

     @carousel = Carousel::Carousel.find_by_identifier('my_carousel')